What is Tax Planning: A Comprehensive Guide (2023)

 - Check block 4(c) in your previous W-4.
 If there’s a dollar amount there, then start by decreasing (or eliminating that amount).

 - If there is no extra withholding, then you may need to go through the W-4 more thoroughly.
-There are detailed instructions that will help you with calculations if you:
+The Form W-4 instructions can help you with calculating your tax withholdings if you:

 - Have more than one job